tarantool/doc/doc/reference/reference_lua/pub-sub.rst

 The main feature of the subscriptions is a one-time action.
 It means that if the server generates too many events and a client is too slow, the server will not allocate additional memory.
-In response to each event, the server sends back certain IPROTO fields.

 Built-in events for pub/sub
 ---------------------------